 Ensure that you create an SKU (stock-keeping unit) or barcode for each of your products.
 This is essential for inventory management.

-How to Start Your Website Using Wix (Website Building Tool)
+How to Start Your Own Website Using Wix (Website Building Tool)

-Along with WordPress, there are many website builders that you can use to start your business website.
+Along with WordPress, there are many website builders that you can use to start your own website for business.

 If ease of use and affordability are your prime concerns while working with tools, Wix might be a great choice for you.
 The intuitive website-building tool lets you build unlimited free sites using their powerful website editor.

-Wix also has an AI-powered designer, Wix ADI, that automatically puts together your website after asking you a couple of questions about your niche and web design preferences.
-You can easily add your custom content and media to your new website and get it up and running in a few minutes.
+Wix also has an AI-powered designer, Wix ADI, which automatically puts together your website after asking you a couple of questions about your niche and web design preferences.
+You can get your site running in a few minutes by adding your custom content and media as you navigate how to start your own website.

 Sounds good, right?